 - Harassment (sexual or otherwise)

-- Breach of any aspect of employment contract
+- Breach of any aspect of an employment contract

 - Infliction of mental trauma or distress

 - Willful denial of career opportunity or growth

 There are no second thoughts about the need for an organization to comply with all applicable rules and regulations, and to undertake every step to create a good and safe working environment.
 However, it is important to be prepared for all eventualities.
 Even unfounded or false allegations need to be defended and this defense can cost a fortune (in terms of time, resources and goodwill).
 EPLI is a good and effective way to mitigate at least the financial risks involved in such allegations.
 And more importantly, this is much-needed support for officers of the company when they are falsely accused.

 Rise of EPLI in India